 Bush-Rhoads, a realtor, has two regrets: “We should have given someone our full itinerary, and we should have carried chains,” she said.
 “A GPS has its great pluses, but just like a dishwasher, it has its limitations.”

-“Know where you are going and know the conditions at that time,” said Lt.
+The Oregon State Police agrees, advising motorists to stay on well-known roads, especially when traveling in remote areas of the state.“Know where you are going and know the conditions at that time,” said Lt.
 Gregg Hastings, spokesman for the state police.
 If you plan to drive on U.S. Forest Service roads, contact that agency first to make sure the area is safe for driving, he said.

 Georges Kleinbaum, the state’s search and rescue coordinator, said the state regularly fields reports from motorists who followed their vehicles’ GPS into the wilderness.
 Kleinbaum said that typically, people who are lost or stranded contact authorities who are able to help them.